Mycoearthdome/Sentinel/README.md

 - Processes creating **raw sockets**.
 - Processes listening on suspicious ports such as `31337`.
 - Simple checks for persistence in files like `rc.local` or user shell profiles.
+- Detection of suspicious entries in systemd service files.
 - Command line inspection to flag processes launched with tools like `curl` or `nc`.
 - Resource monitoring for processes consuming excessive CPU or memory.
 - Reporting of processes whose names match known malicious signatures.
+- Alerts when processes connect to known malicious IP addresses.
 - **Extensible architecture** where results from heuristics can be passed to a machine learning model for further classification.
 - Can automatically remove modules or kill processes when their names match known malicious signatures.